Professional-Script-Kiddies/Skidded-Scripts/README.md

 2. Universal Sword Kill All V2 (WORKS ON ANY GAME) [Script / GUI](https://raw.githubusercontent.com/Vitrpure/Lua-Scripts/master/SwordKillAllV2.lua)
 3. AsguardAnimm (NO LONGER WORKING) [Script / GUI](https://raw.githubusercontent.com/Vitrpure/Lua-Scripts/master/AsguardAnim.lua)

+# I will no longer be uploading lua after I finish 5 total scripts I will be moving to GLua or Java.